minsys-informatics-llc/21-roadmaps-prototype-v0-codebase/pivot-analysis.md

 My request to you as you are my business advisor :

 Please conduct an comprehensive analysis :  thesis, antithesis, synthesis- that will help me deciding if and why & why now I need to pivot my offering into a new one.
 (The new one is NOT the subject of the analysis ).
 For the output I want a comprehensive, detailled analysis in plain text.
-Use Minto Pyramid to structure the output .
+Use Minto Pyramid to structure the output.

 ## Answer